PubSub WebSocket Overview

 "token": "eyJhbGciOiJIUzI1NiJ9.eyJ0eXBlIjoidXNlciIsImp0aSI6Imp0aS0wMUo3Q05TSzU4WlhYQ0tQOEFFOTNNQkdYSiIsImNjVUlEIjoiY2N1aWQtMDFqN2NucnZwYmg1YXc0NXB3cGUxdnF2ZHciLCJvcmlnaW5JRCI6IjEwNjAyNTE2NyIsInByb2ZpbGVUeXBlIjoidHdpdGNoIiwibmFtZSI6ImxleGlraXEiLCJyb2xlcyI6WyJkZXYiXSwiZXhwIjoxNzI1OTI4NjIzLCJ2ZXIiOiIxOjIifQ.3teK7TKhXUTeUedTuWig76PoEwmOKmfCBb3hkxEt_Vo"

-The token is a JWT which represents some basic information about the user.
-The token payload is Base64-encoded, and can be decoded to:
+}The token is a JWT which represents some basic information about the user.
+JWTs consist of three Base64-encoded blocks separated by .; the second is the token payload, and can be decoded to:

 {